What is Customer Effort Score (CES)?

 Act on CES feedback

-Since your customers have taken the trouble of giving you feedback, it’s now time to close the feedback loop and resolve any lingering issues the customer might have.
+Since your customers have taken the trouble of giving you feedback, it’s now time to close the loop and resolve any lingering issues the customer might have.

 Respond to your customers